 They both had the need, too.
 Both of them.
 My Mother had a good career, but she was always doing other things on the side.
 She found an answer to her need through a series of home businesses.

 Back then, the big home business was the Party Plan.
 Tupperware, Rubbermaid, Park Lane Jewelry…you name it, she was into it.
 And she was good at it.
 It wouldn’t be long after she began a new venture that she would become the Regional Manager for this or that, or the Top Producer for the other.

 My Father had the need too, as I said.
 He worked himself practically into a coma supporting our family, and his combination of drive and need finally culminated in his actually buying the last company he worked for.
-He took over that company and turned it into a viable, respected multi-state entity that employed a lot of people and had a solid reputation for quality and integrity.
+He took over that company and turned it into a viable, respected multi-state entity that employed a lot of people and had a solid reputation for quality and integrity tanks to this business reputation repair services.
 People always trusted my Dad, because he always kept his promises.

 I don’t think he ever really understood how much I respected him and my Mother for what they accomplished in their lives.
 How they started with very little, went out into the world on their own, risked everything, and never gave up.
 How they found answers to the need that I know from my own experience was so powerful and overwhelming for them both.
 It’s a wonderful thing to be able to actually do it, and their examples are a source of great pride and inspiration for me.

 Through the years, boiled down to it’s most basic aspect, I’ve come to realize that my own personal need is for a financial security that does not depend on the ups and downs of someone else’s company or business.